2020 Voter Guides for GENERAL ELECTION

 Born-Alive Survivors bill tries to illegalize abortion.
 (Feb 2020)

-*For over thirty years, NARAL Pro-Choice America has been the political arm of the pro-choice movement and a strong advocate of reproductive freedom and choice.
+*For over thirty years, NARAL Pro-Choice America has been the political arm of the pro-abortion movement and a strong advocate of reproductive freedom and choice.
 NARAL Pro-Choice America’s mission is to protect and preserve the right to choose while promoting policies and programs that improve women’s health and make abortion less necessary.
-NARAL Pro-Choice America works to educate Americans and officeholders about reproductive rights and health issues and elect pro-choice candidates at all levels of government.
+NARAL Pro-Choice America works to educate Americans and officeholders about reproductive rights and health issues and elect pro-abortion candidates at all levels of government.

 Kamala Harris supports abortion through all nine months of pregnancy.
 She is filibustering the Born-Alive Abortion Survivors Protection Act in the U.S. Senate, preventing a vote on this legislation to protect babies born alive after a botched abortion from being abandoned to die by abortion facilities.
 Source: Right to Life of Michigan